ppy/osu-wiki/news/2025/2025-05-03-expert-global-taiko-showdown-2025-concludes.md

 ![](/wiki/shared/news/2025-05-03-expert-global-taiko-showdown-2025-concludes/interview-foodbot.png)

-A brand-new addition from this year's GTS releases, [Foodbot](https://osu.ppy.sh/users/35127759) has been one of the most active composers in EGTS, working on **4** different song projects for this tournament alone, having been a part of the [Finals No Mod 4](https://osu.ppy.sh/beatmapsets/2340046#taiko/5026842) with the Spaceport Sound Team, also having made the [Finals Tiebreaker](https://osu.ppy.sh/beatmapsets/2340085#taiko/5026904), *Justice Rectifier*, with [Type R](https://soundcloud.com/hiimtype_r) and [SDMNE](https://soundcloud.com/sdmne), [deadline chasers, the Grand Finals No Mod 4](https://osu.ppy.sh/beatmapsets/2343520#taiko/5037773) with [Kyotsugyon](https://soundcloud.com/kyotsugyon), as well as having been part of the [Grand Finals Tiebreaker](https://osu.ppy.sh/beatmapsets/2343549#taiko/5037847).
+A brand-new addition from this year's GTS releases, [Foodbot](https://osu.ppy.sh/users/35127759) has been one of the most active composers in EGTS, working on **4** different song projects for this tournament alone.
+They took part in creating the [Finals NM4](https://osu.ppy.sh/beatmapsets/2340046#taiko/5026842) with the Spaceport Sound Team; the [Finals tiebreaker](https://osu.ppy.sh/beatmapsets/2340085#taiko/5026904), *Justice Rectifier*, with [Type R](https://soundcloud.com/hiimtype_r) and [SDMNE](https://soundcloud.com/sdmne); [the Grand Finals No Mod 4](https://osu.ppy.sh/beatmapsets/2343520#taiko/5037773), *deadline chasers*, with [Kyotsugyon](https://soundcloud.com/kyotsugyon); and last but not least the [Grand Finals tiebreaker](https://osu.ppy.sh/beatmapsets/2343549#taiko/5037847) megacollab.

 <div class="news-chat-quote__text-container">